When and Why Existing Homes May Need to Meet New Building Codes

 Home Page » Real Estate Reality » Building Code » When and Why Existing Homes May Need to Meet New Building Codes

 As a homeowner, you might wonder why your perfectly functional house suddenly needs to meet new building codes.
-It’s a common question, and today, we’ll explore when and why existing homes may need to be brought up to current building standards.
+It’s a common question, and today, we’ll explore when and why existing homes may need to meet current building standards.

 The Basics: What Does “Bringing a Home Up to Code” Mean?